hpan-hml/hml-km-graniteloom/README.md

 > use PowerLoom even for commercial development while still retaining
 > the advantages of open-source licensing.

-Such a license is retrained, throughout the works contributed in the GraniteLoom fork of [PowerLoom][PL]
+Such a license is retained, throughout the works contributed in the GraniteLoom fork of [PowerLoom][PL]

 [pl]: http://www.isi.edu/isd/LOOM/PowerLoom/